GeraldCNelson/biocharWaterConserveWebsite/techDetails.md

 the PC400 software from Campbell Scientific.
 The download process begins by establishing a connection from the PC to a datalogger and then choosing the data download tab after the connection is established.
-The new data (determined by a timestamp in each record of data) is appended to previously created .dat file (which is basically a .csv file with introductory metadata rows).
+The new data (determined by a time stamp in each record of data) is appended to previously created .dat file (which is basically a .csv file with introductory metadata rows).